merenlab/merenlab.org/_posts/miscellaneous/2016-11-21-bacteroides-genome-variants.md

 But one of the purposes of anvi'o was this from the get go.
 And we did make our anvi'o merged profiles for each patient available, so anyone can visualize a patient's metagenome, inspect Joe's binning effort, repurpose the data for their own study, or simply play with it.

-If you are reading these, and using anvi'o for anything, I hope you will consider doing the same for your next study.
+If you are reading these, and using anvi'o for data analysis, I hope you will consider doing the same for your next study.

 ## Displaying a patient metagenome from Vineis *et al*.